Skip navigation

 • All payslips from each relevant employer for the work experience duration required for your occupation.

-• Bank statements showing salary deposits from each relevant employer for the work experience period required for your occupation.
+• Bank statements showing salary deposits from each relevant employer for the work experience period required for your occupation (onshore applicants only).

 If you are intending to enter into a DAMA Labour Agreement and are seeking endorsement from the South Australian Government, prior to commencing your endorsement application, please ensure you review all terms and conditions